lukalafaye/HackDown/README.md

 # Jekyll-Markdown

-Jekyll-Markdown is a fancy markdown blog generator using jekyll.
+Jekyll-Markdown is a fancy markdown blog generator using Jekyll.
 All your blog posts are edited in pure MarkDown and the blog is responsive on any device.

 # Getting Started